CoreyCole/datastar/LLM_context/alpine.ai.md

 </div>
 ```

-In DataStar, you have access to the native event object through the `evt` variable in your expressions:
+In Datastar, you have access to the native event object through the `evt` variable in your expressions:

 ```html
 <div data-on-mousemove="console.log(evt.clientX, evt.clientY)">